UBlock Origin: Differential updates

 Starting with version 1.54, uBlock Origin introduced the implementation of differential updates (delta updates), which allows the extension to fetch only changes to filter lists rather than downloading the entire list.
 This results in lower bandwidth consumption and more frequent updates.
 This change was part of uBlock Origin's efforts to reduce both requests and bandwidth usage, with the goal of not being ranked among the most bandwidth-intensive projects on jsDelivr, as reflected in public statistics.

-Environmental impact

-According to a research paper, uBlock Origin was able to reduce web page load times by 28.5%, the highest efficiency compared to other ad blockers like AdBlock Plus and Privacy Badger.
-Its use could significantly reduce energy consumption, saving an estimated 100 hours of browsing time annually for the average global user.

-If widely adopted in the United States, it could save over $117 million per year in electricity costs, and globally, it could result in savings exceeding $1.8 billion.
-The research report also suggests that widespread use of uBlock Origin could have environmental benefits, potentially preventing pollution-related deaths caused by coal-fired power generation used to support the extra energy consumption from ads.

 Limitations in Chromium-based browsers

-According to the creator and lead developer Raymond Hill of the extension, uBlock Origin works best on Firefox.
-The main reason is that uBlock Origin (uBO) faces several technical limitations when used on Chromium-based browsers compared to its performance on Firefox, and as a result, users may experience less effective ad blocking, potential exposure to unwanted content, and slower performance when using uBO on Chromium-based browsers:
+According to Raymond Hill, the creator and lead developer of the extension, uBlock Origin works best on Firefox.
+The main reason is that uBlock Origin (uBO) faces several technical limitations when used on Chromium-based browsers compared to its performance on Firefox, and as a result, users may experience less effective ad blocking, potential exposure to unwanted content, and slower performance when using uBO on Chromium-based browsers.